paul-byford/agentic-ai-banking-playbook/README.md

 All demo code is released under the [Apache 2.0 licence](LICENSE).
 This project is for educational and applied exploration purposes only.

+## Contributing

+Interested in contributing ideas, code, or feedback?
+Please see the [Contributing Guidelines](CONTRIBUTING.md) for how to get involved and help improve this project.

 ## About the author

 [Paul Byford](https://www.linkedin.com/in/paulbyford)
-20 years' experience in banking change and technology.
-Currently exploring how Agentic AI can be applied to real-world opportunities in financial services.
+20 years' experience in banking change and technology - Currently exploring how Agentic AI can be applied to real-world opportunities in financial services.